Semiconcave functions in Alexandrov's geometry

 where $\argmax\{f\}$ denotes a maximum point of $f$.
 The function $\min_i\{f_i-y_i\}$ is strictly concave; therefore $\argmax\{\min_i\{f_i-y_i\}\}$ is uniquely defined and $G$ is continuous in the domain of definition. \footnote{We do not need it, but clearly

 for any $h\in \RR$.} The image of $G$ coincides with the set of critical points of $F$ and moreover $G\circ F|_M=\id_M$.
-Therefore $F|_M$ is a homeomorphism\footnote{In general, $G$ is not Lipschitz (even on $F(M)$); even in the case when all functions $f_i$ are $(-1)$-concave it is only possible to prove that $G$ is H\"older continuous of class $C^{0;\frac12}$.
+Therefore $F|_M$ is a homeomorphism \footnote{In general, $G$ is not Lipschitz (even on $F(M)$); even in the case $f_i''\le-1)$ for all $i$, it is only possible to prove that $G$ is H\"older continuous of class $C^{0;\frac12}$.
 (In fact the statement in \cite{perelman:spaces2}, page 20, lines 23--25 is wrong but the proposition 3.5 is still OK.)}. \qeds

 \Proof\ {\it of corollary~\ref{cor:conv-chart}}.
 It only remains to show that $F$ is locally bi-Lipschitz.